hydra-synth/hydra-docs-v2/content/docs/learning/getting-started/oscillator.md

 osc(5, -0.126, 0.514).out()
 ```

+An oscillator is a type of **source** in hydra.
+For a complete list of available sources, see [the interactive function reference](./../../../reference) or [the list of available sources](./../../../reference/api/src).
 *Trick: you can also use the keyboard shortcut **‘ctrl + shift + enter’** to have the same effect as the run button.*